Hawker Hunter FGA.71, Chile's hunting eagle

 During the early 80’s Chile commenced an upgrade program for the Hunter FGA.71s due to concerns regarding their usefulness in case of further conflict with Argentina.
 The program called “Águila” (Eagle in Spanish) included, as previously mentioned, a standardization of the capability to carry Shafrir 2 missiles which was done in 1983, but it wasn’t the only part of the modernization.
 The Electronics Department of the Chilean Airforce, which was later integrated into the national ENEAR company, was tasked with the development of various devices that would increase the combat effectiveness of the Chilean Hunters (this included more variants than just the FGA.71).

 The main upgrade that was developed was an indigenous RWR system called the Caiquén.
 Not much is known about the original model (supposedly some Hunters had it for a short time), but the main version used ended up being the second model, the Caiquén II.
 The Caiquén II can be distinguished thanks to a set of 3 radars located at the tip of the vertical stabilizer and the tail bullet.
 The system weighs merely 10kg and gives the Hunter FGA.71 a full 360 degree warning coverage in azimuth +/- 40 degrees and is capable of identifying the direction of the received radar signal as well as the type of radar used to emit the signal.
 In addition to the AAMs and RWR the Águila program also included the development of a domestic countermeasure pod called Eclipse.
 This CM pod is capable of using MJU-7/B flares and RR-170 chaff charges.
-Each of the carried pods was capable of housing 60 total charges (reportedly).
+Each of the carried pods was capable of housing 40 total charges as can be seen in photos for a total of 80 charges.
 One of the more impressive capabilities of the Eclipse system is it’s full integration with the Caiquén II RWR, as the pilot can choose whether to use the Eclipse pods manually or have them be used automatically based on input from the RWR.
 Finally, the Águila program also included a modernization of the cockpit that, among other purposes, was also meant to standardize a similar cockpit layout for all Hunter versions in Chilean use (this includes the FGA.71, FR.71 and T.72).
 Some less notable upgrades were also included such as new communications and navigation equipment as well as a new motor ignition system.

 While the original aim of the program was to upgrade the entire Hunter fleet, only about 20 Hunters were upgraded, of which only 13 were of the FGA.71 variant.